This is the documention of the High-Resolution Energy demand model (HIRE) of the ITRC-MITRAL framework.

 3.2 Demand side management¶

 Dirunal demand side responses per end use are modelled with help of load factors (Petchers, 2003).
-For every end use, a potential (linear) reduction of the load factor over time can be assumed with which the load factor of the current year is calculated equation.
-With help equation, and the daily average load of the base year equation, the maximum hourly load per day is calculated as follows:
+For every end use, a potential (linear) reduction of the load factor over time can be assumed with which the load factor of the current year is calculated .
+With help , and the daily average load of the base year , the maximum hourly load per day is calculated as follows:

 For all hours with loads higher than the new maximum hourly load, the shiftable load is distributed to all off-peak load hours as shown in Figure XY.